Lee Raymond: Legacy

 Steve Coll describes Raymond as "notoriously skeptical about climate change and disliked government interference at any level".
-In a new BBC Documentary, Big Oil v the World, Professor Martin Hoffert, a former Exxon Climate Consultant, called Lee Raymond's report, "Climate Change: Don't Ignore the facts," as "a load of baloney," and ."I would have to say that on an ethical basis, it is actually evil."
+In a new BBC Documentary, Big Oil v the World, Professor Martin Hoffert, a former Exxon climate consultant, called Lee Raymond's report, "Climate Change: Don't Ignore the facts," as "a load of baloney," and "I would have to say that on an ethical basis, it is actually evil."

 Lee Raymond was at the helm of Exxon while it remained one of the last large companies to omit gay employees in its anti-discrimination policy.
 He was also at the helm during the takeover of Mobil, when the new Exxon-Mobil corporation rescinded Mobil's pre-existing anti-discrimination policy.
-HR policy was eventually updated in 2015 to include a prohibition on discrimination against gay employees, but from 1999-2014 the board annually rejected a resolution brought by shareholders to compel the company to implement a non-discrimination policy.
+HR policy was eventually updated in 2015 to include a prohibition on discrimination against gay employees, but from 1999 to 2014 the board annually rejected a resolution brought by shareholders to compel the company to implement a non-discrimination policy.

 His son, John T. Raymond, is active in the oil and gas industry.
 John partnered with the Jim Flores and Paul Allen-backed Vulcan Capital in the buyout of Plains Resources.

-Lee Raymond received the Woodrow Wilson Award from the Woodrow Wilson International Center for Scholars of the Smithsonian Institution for Corporate Citizenship during a dinner held in his honor in Dallas, Texas in early 2003.
+Lee Raymond received the Woodrow Wilson Award from the Woodrow Wilson International Center for Scholars of the Smithsonian Institution for Corporate Citizenship during a dinner held in his honor in Dallas, Texas, in early 2003.